Golf Firewall

 4.3 Logging & SIEM

-Golf Firewall is built to plug into your existing monitoring stack:
+Golf Firewall is built to plug into your existing monitoring stack:-

 Export security and audit events to: